 Stretching across northern Clare, from the Atlantic coast to a small stone harbour of Kinvara in County Galway, the Burren is an amazing place of limestone pavements and calcareous grasslands that was formed beneath ancient seas, totally different from the grassy fields you’d normally associate with Ireland.

-The road to the park that dates back over 350 million years, took us through blooming countryside covered with sleepy villages before we came face to face with its dramatic and barren appearance.
+The road to the park which dates back over 350 million years, took us through blooming countryside covered with sleepy villages before we came face to face with its dramatic and barren appearance.

 Getting to the park and around